microsud/microbiomeutilities/README.md

 # Experimental stage

-%% This package is in experimental stage and should be used only for testing/trial purposes %%
-I will keep improving this with time and feedback.
+**This package is in experimental stage and should be used only for testing/trial purposes** I will keep improving this with time and feedback.

 ![Alt text](https://github.com/microsud/microbiomeutilities/blob/Devel/inst/extdata/images/Anonymous-work-in-progress.png)